canonical/ubuntu-pro-docs/landscape.rst

 Getting started with Landscape
 -------------------------------

-Before you can access your Landscape SaaS account for the first time, you need to follow the steps under <Account setup>.
+Before you can access your Landscape SaaS account for the first time, you need to follow the steps under :doc:`<account-setup>`.

 For customers using self-hosted Landscape, your licence.txt file is available in your Landscape SaaS account.
 You will need to re-download and apply new licence.txt files every time you purchase new Ubuntu Pro licences and after every renewal.